 Humans can also help create brand new trees!
 Some species of trees can be reproduced by the cultivation of cuttings.
 Cuttings are just stems that are taken from a tree and then planted in the soil.
 With lots of loving care, the stems develop roots and can grow into an adult tree.
 This method of tree care is referred to as asexual reproduction, so the tree is actually just a clone of the original tree.
 This method is a great way to populate trees or grow a field of trees with identical characteristics, like fruit or but trees.

 Do you have any questions about growing your own trees?
-Send one of our tree service professionals a message and we’d be happy to share our thoughts!
-Feel free to reach out to us HERE.
+Send one of our tree service professionals in Denver or Wheat Ridge a message and we’d be happy to share our thoughts!
+If you’re in the Denver area, feel free to reach out to us for a free tree removal estimate.